 The next two stories are not directly related to my new home, but... one dog was named after a Laker, so in September 2020 (when the Lakers were winning a championship) I wrote about him; then in 2021 the NBA Playoffs began with an example of creative-and-critical Problem Solving.

 two wonderful dogs: Mom & Dad were (and I am) lovers of dogs.
 In 2006 they got a life-loving playful dog who looked like Toto from Kansas/Oz, and they named him Kobe, like the Laker.
-During his final two years, twice each day he danced with “no more pain” joy(you can try to “guess why” before clicking the link and seeing the story, if you want.)
-After his sad passing in May 2018, Mom & I got a new dog, fluffy-and-happy Zoë (in Greek her name means “life” and, like Kobe, she enthusiastically enjoys the simple pleasures of life) and I'm happy & thankful that she now has a wonderful new home, full of love and adventures, as you can see in the story of us (me, her, them) plus cute photos & videos of our dog.* / I love dogs because they (well, most of them) are fun-and-loving, are good role models for joy-and-gratitude.
-Life would be better if more people were more fun-and-loving!
+During his final two years, twice each day he danced with “no more pain” joy(if you want, you can try to “guess why” before clicking the link and seeing clues, then reading the story.)
+After his sad passing in May 2018, Mom & I got a new dog, fluffy-and-happy Zoë (in Greek her name means “life” and, like Kobe, she enthusiastically enjoys the simple pleasures of life) and I'm happy & thankful that she now has a wonderful new home, full of love and adventures, as you can see in the story of us (with “wins” for them & her, and thus for me) plus cute photos & videos of our dog.* / I love dogs because they (well, most of them) are fun & loving, are good role models for joy & gratitude.
+Life would be better if more of us were more fun-and-loving!

 * She still is "our dog" even though she's in a new home, is not living with me.
 Why?
 Because memories & feelings remain, Zoe always will be my dog; now she also is their dog; so she is our dog.
 Mom and I were her people.
 Now she has new people. / Zoe's history with all of us: For a year, her main people were Mom & me, and she was our dog.
 Mom passed away at 95 after a long-and-good life, then for 6 months Zoe was my dog.
-When I found a great new home for her and gave her away — then drove home alone, feeling sadness (because I already was missing her, and knew she would be missing me) but also the deep satisfaction of a win-win-win, for her & them, and thus for me — she began being loved by new people (Linda and Joseph, their family including six grandchildren, and friend Blanca) and she became their dog.
+When I found a great new home for her and gave her away — then drove home alone, feeling sadness (because I already was missing her, and knew she would be missing me) but also the deep satisfaction of a win-win-win, for her & them, and thus for me — she began being loved by new people (Linda and Joseph, their family including six grandchildren, and friend Blanca) when she became their dog.

 better playoffs with playin: Using innovative creativity,* in April 2021 the NBA expanded their pre-playoff race into a Play-In Tournament with 8 teams, 7-8-9-10 in the East and West.
 The design was brilliant, and saying “yes, we'll do it” was wise.
 Now instead of beginning the playoffs slowly with no decisive games for at least a week, within a few days there are decisive results for 8 teams, in 6 games.
 It begins with four “Game 6's” and every game is decisive for one team; in the 7-vs-8 games it's like each team has a 3-2 lead in a series, so “win and you're in” (but “lose and you play again”); the two 9-vs-10's are like each team is behind 2-3 in the series, so “lose and you're out” (but “win and you play again”).
 This is followed by two “Game 7's” (between those who “play again”) where a win or loss is decisive for each of the four teams. / Also, in its first year the season's final day featured two “Game 5's” (one East, the other West) that determined which winning team would enter their Game 6 with a 3-2 lead, by contrast with the two losers who began their Game 6 down 2-3, needing two wins (both on the road) to survive, because the tournament is “double elimination” for the top four teams, but “single elimination” for the other four.
 Yes, their new format is brilliant and wise, producing more end-of-season interest (and hopes for fans of more teams, thus more interest & revenue) and more beginning-of-playoff excitement. {* They either independently re-invented this as their own new idea that they didn't know had been an old idea or (more likely) they found this old idea by searching thru our collective memory and wisely decided to use it.
-Either way, it was brilliant. }
+Either way, it was brilliant. } { Why I've become a fan of WNBA. }

 Expectations about Sunshine: In 1970 I arrived in Seattle on September 1, and got spring fever.
 The city was beautifully green, and the sky sometimes blue.
 With moving white clouds to watch.
 Or gray clouds that led to earthy smells after the rain.
 A lot like springtime. / Decades later, on the internet I read about Seasonal Affective Disorder and "the early 1990s, the early days of SAD awareness."
 Maybe I was just unaware in the 1970s/80s, but SAD didn't seem to affect me.
 Although I did recognize that during “mostly gray” times of the year, a sunny day was especially appreciated – and talking about the weather wasn't considered trivial – for me this was just an opportunity to share mutual enthusiasm, a wonderful joy of life.
 I reasoned that if rain-and-gray were needed to get green, contrasted with the brown-and-dry of SoCal Summers, then rain was OK.
 When I moved to Madison, expectations changed because I discovered that green could coexist with lots of sunshine and blue skies.
 Both of my UW Cities are beautiful (viewed from the air or at ground level) and I've enjoyed both.
 And now I'm enjoying Columbus, another beautifully green city, whose annual percentage of “sunshine hours” is about the same as Seattle, although on average its skies are a little grayer (or whiter) in summer, and bluer in winter.